SAP-samples/teched2025-XP261/exercises/ex0/README.md

 ## Summary

 Congratulations for completing the initial setup steps.
-Now get started with exercise [exercise 1](../ex1/README.md), or go back to the [overview](../README.md).
+Now get started with [Exercise 1 - Import SAP back-end roles in SAP Cloud Identity Services](../ex1/README.md), or go back to the [overview](../README.md).